Julio Iglesias reflects on a life that ‘has been a miracle’

 AP: You career demanded constant traveling.
 Would you have liked to spend more time with your family?

 Iglesias: I don’t think — and I always say this clearly — that it affected my relationship with my children.
 Quite the opposite.
 Enrique is a singer, Julio is a singer, Chabeli did television for many years.
 Then there is Miguel, the only one who doesn’t like to sing.
 Rodrigo, who loves music.
 And the younger girls, who now want to be models or something.
 And my little Guillermo plays the piano, the drums, he is a natural musician.
 I think all those things happened because I opened a highway for them.
 Of course, they need to follow it, amplify it and seek other roads, separate from that road.
 But that opened a door that is the door of light, and the door of light is magical.
 That makes me not regret it.
 If I had taken much more care of my children, they wouldn’t have lights.
-And I would have lost my time.
+And I would have wasted my time.

 AP: At 75, anything you would still like to achieve?